 For example, many companies have generous matching gift programs where they match employee donations to charity.

-In fact, 65% of Fortune 500 companies have matching gift programs, donating an extra $2-3 billion for charity each year.
+65% of Fortune 500 companies have matching gift programs, donating an extra $2-3 billion to charity each year.

 Unfortunately, approximately $6-7 billion of matching gift dollars go unclaimed every year.
 Why is that?